Once we get Tails Installer into Debian, Mac users without a DVD would be the last ones to have to go through the

 (Posting again on the correct ticket.)
 I've been told that diskutil (sic?) on OSX allows one to do the same thing as dd, but in a GUI.
 Once we ship a hybrid ISO, this means the bootstrap can be done without the command line, and in turn this very ticket becomes not so much of an emergency as it currently seems to be.

 #4 Updated by sajolida over 4 years ago

 I tried Disk Utility and it doesn't work with our ISO (even isohybrid).
 It returns "Could not validate source".
 Apparently Mac only accept some format of ISO images, as explained on:

-#9 Updated by mercedes508 about 3 years ago
+#9 Updated by mercedes508 over 3 years ago

 - Status changed from Resolved to Confirmed